Alliance2k2/Alliance2k2/README.md

-my name is Alliance from Rwanda
+my name is Alliance from Rwanda, Student at AIMS Rwanda